taivop/talks/README.md

 *Invite me to talk at your event.*

 For 10+ years I've been speaking at events in Estonia and Europe, usually at technical or technology-related events.
+I seem to do around 10 talks per year, depending on how busy I am.

 My typical topics are in the areas of:

 * my work in building AI and automating human activity at Veriff and Starship and elsewhere;
-* the story of my [startup year](https://www.taivo.ai/startup-year/);
+* the stories of my startups;
 * the future, present, and past of AI;
 * building technology teams and products.

 I've also given talks on non-tech topics like productivity, effective altruism, minimalism, and much more.

-Recently (2023-ish) I spend more time talking in less formal environments like closed meetups and other small groups.
+Recently (2023-ish) I spend more time talking in less formal environments like private meetups and other small groups.

 If you'd like to invite me to speak, please shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).